AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 You can find the Exclusions tab by tapping the second icon in the bottom bar.

-By default, AdGuard VPN is active for all websites except those added to exclusions.
+By default, AdGuard VPN is active for all websites except those added to Exclusions.
 You can also turn it on selectively — VPN will be active only for specified websites.
 To switch to this mode, tap *Change mode*.

 > Note that each mode has its own exclusion list.